 - It has a longer latency time than NB-IoT.

 - It requires a gateway to work (which also, in many cases, is an advantage).

 No LPWAN article would be complete without mentioning Sigfox, which is the company that awoke the world to the potential for IOT devices to use very low bandwidth connections.
 Sigfox is the most basic of the three technologies, with the key differences being:

 - Sigfox has the lowest cost radio modules (<$5, compared to ~$10 for LoRa and $12 for NB-IOT).

 - Sigfox is uplink only.
 Though limited downlink is possible, it has a different link budget and is very restricted.

 - Sigfox is an end-to-end network and technology player.

-Each of these technologies (NB-IOT vs. LoRa vs. Sigfox) each offer an interesting set of capabilities, though it should be stressed that today none are available at scale in most of the world.
-In the US, LTE Cat-M1 will be the first nationwide LPWAN technology to be deployed, in March 2017.
+Each of these technologies offers an interesting set of capabilities, though it should be stressed that today none are available at scale in most of the world.
+In 2017, LTE Cat-M1 was the first nationwide LPWAN technology to be deployed in the U.S.

 Technologies like LoRa will most likely be best used for “discrete” applications like smart buildings or campuses, where mobile network connectivity is not needed.
 If your use case would benefit from LoRa technology, take a look at Symphony Link.
 Symphony Link was designed to overcome the limitations associated with LoRa but is based on LoRa technology.
 It was specifically designed for enterprise and industrial customers who need a solution that is scalable and reliable, but also flexible—Symphony Link users have the option of adding functionality directly into the gateway through an API.
 Read more about Symphony Link, or talk to us about how it can solve your IoT connectivity challenge.